Emarioo/YoutubeTimebars/README.md

 Note that you need to setup a server for this to work.
 You can setup one locally.
 More info below.

+## Warning
+I am not sure how well the security on the scripts hold up.
+Could be really bad.
+If you are doing things locally then it is probably fine.
+The chrome extension that's on it's way is currently very much **not** safe.

 ## Features
 - Resume video where you left off.